Succeeding with Sales Enablement: Definition, Tools, and Strategies

 2. Choose Your Sales Enablement Tools, Content, and Practices

-You’ll find a multitude of options out there.
+You’ll find a multitude of options out there, including those cited above.
 Finding the right fit depends on your specific business type, industry, operational structure, and sales strategy.
 We’ll cover a few of the sales enablement solutions offered by LinkedIn later on, but generally speaking, these are the common categories:

 As mentioned earlier, sales enablement solutions are only helpful if salespeople use them and understand how to get the most out of them.
 To this end, it’s beneficial to have dedicated people in place to keep things on track and running smoothly.